Master's Programs

 Accounting majors in programs without separate accounting accreditation by AACSB and applicants who majored in a field of study other than accounting:

-If a required course is not available at your undergraduate institution, you can take it at the University of Mississippi.
+If a required course is not available at your undergraduate institution, you may be able to take it at the University of Mississippi before starting master's classes.

 We accept scores for the current and previous versions of the GMAT.
 Scores are valid for five years.